 - Travel expenses.

-- The time somebody else spent caring for you whilst you were injured.
+- The time someone else spent caring for you whilst you were injured.

 - Changes to your vehicle or home to improve your quality of life if you’ve suffered a permanent disability.

-Our team of solicitors has been representing our clients for decades.
-If your animal injury claim is accepted, your solicitor will investigate how you’ve suffered in detail to try and make sure that any compensation payment is paid at the highest level possible.
+If your animal injury claim is accepted, your case will be investigated in detail to try and make sure that any compensation payment is paid at the highest level possible.

 The vast majority of animal injury claims will be handled by the defendant’s insurers.
 In most cases, they are likely to deny liability for your injuries so you’ll need to prove why their client was to blame and why you should be compensated.
 We believe you’ve got a better chance of doing so if your claim is handled by a personal injury solicitor.